Buratino (film): Visual effects

 Vitaliya Korniyenko will transform into the real-life wooden boy Buratino on the big screen using motion capture technology.

+Motion capture technology was used in the filming.
+Special makeup was applied to Vitaliya Korniyenko's body for 30 minutes, and putting on the costume took another half hour.
+Her movements and facial expressions were then digitized and used to animate Buratino's figure.

 Music

 The film's soundtrack was created by Alexey Rybnikov and his son, Dmitry Rybnikov.
 The composer wrote the music for the 1975 Soviet film The Adventures of Buratino – its main song, Bu-ra-ti-no!, was co-written with poet Yuri Entin.
 It became one of the key musical themes, now firmly associated with the film and its protagonist.
 Alexey Rybnikov also wrote the music for one of the most famous Russian rock operas, Juno and Avos.

 When writing the film's soundtrack, Alexey and Dmitry Rybnikov used artificial intelligence: it helped create the perfect Italian pronunciation for one of the songs.

+Release

+Marketing

+The first teaser trailer of Buratino was released on December 19, 2024.

+The second trailer was released on September 12, 2025.
+On the same day, Russian cinemas presented two more family premieres: Cheburashka 2 and Prostokvashino (film).

+Theatrical

+Buratino had its premiere at their “KARO 11 October” cinema center on New Arbat Avenue in Moscow on December 23, 2025, and was theatrically released by National Media Group Film Distribution in the Russian Federation on January 1, 2026, to coincide with the 50th anniversary of the classic Soviet film adaptation of 1975.

+Reception

+Box office

+In its first two days of release, the film grossed 524.5 million rubles, with pre-sales totaling approximately 184 million rubles, and over 226 million rubles on its first day.

+By the end of its four-day run, the film had grossed over 1 billion rubles.

+As of January 11, 2026, the film had surpassed the 2 billion ruble mark in total box office receipts.

 Sequels

-In December 2024, distributor NMG Kinoprokat announced two sequels.
+In December 2024, distributor National Media Group announced two sequels.
 The second part will be released on January 1, 2028, and the third on January 1, 2029.